eutopia-rising/eutopia-rising.github.io/safety/index.md

 * Be aware of your partners’ level of intoxication and the impact on their capacity to give consent.
 Decline further activity if your partner is too intoxicated and help them settle into a safe space to recover or go home.
 * The party monitors will also step in and stop play and help people recover if they observe people are too intoxicated.

-# Safer Sex / Cleaniness Policies
+# Safer Sex / Cleanliness Policies

 Safer sex is encouraged, but not required at this party.

 Safer sex supplies such as condoms, gloves, and lube are available.

 Please try and minimize your body fluid contact with furniture and sheets.
 Pup pads and other supplies are available.
 Clean up after yourself.

+Put a new sheet on a bed or surface you will be putting your skin and fluids on, and take the sheet to the laundry when you are done.

 If sitting naked on furniture use a towel or wipe it down after you get up.